bernedom/bernedom.github.io/_posts/2026-01-16-encryption-at-rest.md

 FILES:${PN} = "/init /dev/console /proc /sys /mnt"
 ```

 This recipe is included in the initramfs image by adding it to the `PACKAGE_INSTALL` variable in the `initramfs-cryptsetup.bb` recipe as shown earlier.
 The actual init script (`provisioning-initramfs-init`) contains the logic for both the provisioning and normal unlocking processes.
-Additionally, it creates the `/dev` directory and the `/dev/console` device to allow for logging over uart, but this is manly for debug purpose.
+Additionally, it creates the `/dev` directory and the `/dev/console` device to allow for logging over uart, but this is mainly for debug purpose.

 Now let's look at the init script itself: